Monad to describe single threaded algorithms. Tasks can be iterated step by step until they finally complete or panic.

 - One or more equations did not get rendered due to their size.

-always completes with result t
+Iteration of pure t always completes with result t

-Iteration of a >>= f
+Iteration of a >>= f iterates a and returns a continuation.

 - If the

-iteration has not completed yet, the next iteration will continue. - If
+aiteration has not completed yet, the next iteration will continue. - If

-has panicked, the exception is propagated.
+ahas panicked, the exception is propagated.

 Iteration of a read-modify-read-operation will perform the read modify and complete with the computed result.